bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 arguments:

 - `message`: the content of the toast body (either a string, or an array of `VNodes`).
 Required.
   Toasts with an empty message will not be shown.
+See the [Advanced usage](#advanced-usage) section for an example of passing an array of `VNodes` as the message.
 - `options`: an optional options object for providing a title and/or additional configuration options.
+The `title` option can be either a string or an array of `VNodes`

 The options argument accepts most of the props that the `<b-toast>` component accepts (with the exception of `static`, and `visible`) in <samp>camelCase</samp> name format instead of